-- The System Administration Tool

-- The Group Administration Tool

-- The Desktop Tool
+- The System Administration Tool - The Group Administration Tool (not available on all platforms) - The Desktop Tool (not available on all platforms)

 These three different management tools are provided in order to meet the needs of technicians, administrators, and the desktop telephony users themselves.
 Transport Layer Security protocol (TLS) is used to encrypt the data on the connection between the user's computer and the MiVoice Business management tools over TCP port 443 using the HTTPS protocol.